sleepyshark85/orderservice/tracking.md

 #### Add contents to architecture documentation

 #### Will continue focusing on architecture documentation tomorrow.
 Let's hope we can finish a majority part of it tomorrow.

+### 16/05

+Around 3 hours.

+#### Trying to finish the architecture design so that we can focus on the implementation tomorrow
+Finished with important parts of the architecture documentation.
+Will improve it along with the implementation.
+Let's start with the implementation tomorrow.